Episodes

 In late August, the Arkansas State Broadband Office released the state’s final proposal for the Broadband Equity, Access, and Deployment (BEAD) Program, officially opening the plan for public review and comment.

 According to the Arkansas State Broadband Office, the state's $1 billion BEAD program represents the largest public broadband investment in Arkansas history.
 The state's BEAD program garnered a strong response.
-Arkansas' State Broadband Office received 730 applications by 33 internet service providers (ISPs), and 23 providers selected for preliminary awards.
+Arkansas' State Broadband Office received 730 applications from 33 internet service providers (ISPs), and 23 providers were selected by the broadband office for preliminary awards.

-During this Broadband Pulse podcast, we talked to Glen Howie, Director of the Arkansas State Broadband Office.
+During this Broadband Pulse podcast, we talked to Glen Howie, director of the Arkansas State Broadband Office, about how it will apply the BEAD program to bring broadband to its communities.

 About the Podcast In the Lightwave Broadband Pulse podcast, we address the key issues affecting the optical and broadband industry segments.
 Join us every week for insights from industry leaders on these topics.
 Visit our website at www.lightwave.com and our podcast site at www.broadbandpulse.podbean.com.